cmarquardt/docker-gitlab-ee-subgit/README.md

 For SubGit and Gitlab, see http://www.subgit.com/gitlab.html.

-In contrast to the original image, the cron daemon is also launched when starting up GitLab.
-This allows processing of cron jobs added to `/etc/cron.d`.
-However, no cron obs are provided as part of this image.

 ## GitLab Versions and Tags

-The images are in general tagged with the GitLab version they are based on, and follow the name naming scheme as the official releases, but do not include release candidates.
+The images are in general tagged with the GitLab version they are based on, and follow the name naming scheme as the official releases.
 I handle these versioned tags manually; should I forget to update them, please raise a ticket at github.
 Thanks!

-Finally, images with the `:latest` tag are automatically build from the official GitLab repository whenever Gitlab HQ decides to push a new (even experimental) image.
+Finally, images with the `:latest` tag are automatically build from the official GitLab repository whenever GitLab HQ decides to push a new (even experimental) image.

 ## SubGit Versions